ekochnev/atmosphere-experiments/tictactoe-jersey-3/README.md

 and don't do transformation to json by yourself then Jersey will do it fo us.

-So, the question is - can we use it?
+So, the questions:
+1. Is it bug?
+2. Can we use JSON support powered by Jersey?